 There’s one thing to consider before you go out to buy a MERV 16 filter.
 The higher the MERV rating on a filter, the more air resistance it causes due to the finer mesh.
 This higher air resistance causes the HVAC air handler to work harder to pull air into the system.
 Older systems may not be able to handle the highest MERV rated filters.

 Your best solution is to talk with an HVAC professional first.
-Call Cahill Heating and Air Conditioning today.
-We are happy to advise you on which MERV rating would best serve your system and air quality needs.
+Call Cahill Heating, Cooling, Electric, Plumbing & Sewer, Air Conditioning, and Electric today.
+We are happy to help you find which MERV rating would be best for you and your air quality needs.